lee-alt-add/Java_intro/README.md

 1. In a file called EvenOdd.java, create an application that prompts the user to enter an integer.
 2. Pass the integer to a method that determines weather the integer is even or odd and returns a boolean value.
-3. In the main method, display weather the number is even or odd.
+3. In the main method, display whether the number is even or odd.

 ### ShadyRestRoom